j-w-code/Module_19_Repository/README.md

 ### Installation Guide

-In order to use this program please import and utilie the following libraries and dependencies:
+In order to use this program please import and utilize the following libraries and dependencies:

 ```python
 import streamlit as st